(A) Purpose: this rule prescribes general requirements governing the provision of relocation payments and other relocation assistance.

 (b) The person has sufficient time to negotiate and enter into a purchase agreement or lease for the property; and

 (c) Subject to reasonable safeguards, the person is assured of receiving the relocation assistance and acquisition payment to which the person is entitled in sufficient time to complete the purchase or lease of the property.

 (2) Circumstances permitting waiver: the federal agency funding the project may grant a waiver of the policy in paragraph (D)(1) of this rule in any case where it is demonstrated that a person must move because of:

-(a) A major disaster as defined in section 102 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, as amended ( 42 U.S.C.
-5122 ); or
+(a) A major disaster as defined in section 102 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, as amended at the time of the effective date of this rule,42 U.S.C.
+5122 (2013); or

 (b) A presidentially declared national emergency; or